Plan your own event

 Traffic management

-The process for approval to hold an event on a public road is complex, but Council's Road Safety Officer can assist applicants with all traffic related aspects in completing your application.
-If you think your event may require the partial or full closure of roads or have an effect on traffic within the City, it must be noted on your booking request.
+The process for approval to hold an event on a public road is complex, but Council's Development & Traffic Coordinator can provide advice to assist applicants with traffic related requirements for your event.
+If you think your event may require the partial or full closure of roads, carparks or have an effect on traffic (including pedestrians) within the City, please contact Council to discuss.

 Food and alcohol